 - London Sport has compiled a list of platforms you can use to host live online training sessions, tips for delivering classes online & the equipment you need.
 You can find the information on their dedicated webpage or you can watch the webinar.

 - Imin has also created a guide to help activity providers of all shapes and sizes take their expertise online.

-If you're thinking about delivering sessions online, or you're already delivering them, then please sign up to our activity finder.
+If you're thinking about delivering sessions online, or you're already delivering them, then please sign up to the Yorkshire Sport Foundation Activity Finder.

 To make sure we're being of much help as we can be, we want to hear from as many clubs and providers in Calderdale as possible.
 If you have any questions, requests or ideas to share with us please email: email@example.com